aarogrammer/favouritebot/README.md

 This application wasn't built for spam, just to engage with specific posts.

 ## Installation
-1. Clone the repository `git clone https://github.com/aarogrammer/reponame`
+1. Clone the repository `git clone https://github.com/aarogrammer/favouritebot.git`
-2. CD in to the directory `CD reponame`
+2. CD in to the directory `CD favouritebot`
 3. Install dependencies `npm install`
 4. Create a Twitter app (https://apps.twitter.com)
 5. Edit Twitter authentication credentials in `auth.js`